FlorianStuettgen/SOC_Replay/test.md

 ## Summary

-This repository details the architecture, implementation & management of a dedicated digital infrastructure laboratory.

-It provides a secure, isolated environment for designing, testing, and refining of network topologies, security measures, and Project Controls.
+This repository details the architecture, implementation & management of an isolated environment for designing, testing, and refining of network topologies, security measures, and Project Controls.

 > [!NOTE]
 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.